-Supportive care may include compression garments (tight-fitting pieces of clothing on the affected limb to reduce pain and swelling); these may also protect the limb from bumps and scrapes, which can cause bleeding.
+Supportive care may include compression garments (tight-fitting pieces of clothing on the affected limb to reduce pain and swelling); these may also protect the limb from bumps and scrapes, which can cause bleeding and are also recommended in cases of lymphedema.
 Heel inserts may be used if the legs are different lengths, which can aid in walking normally.
 Various pain medications and antibiotic medications may be prescribed as needed.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please